superfly/docs/metrics-and-logs/exporting-logs.html.md

 ## Internals

-Fly.io ships logs through a [NATS](https://nats.io) stream.
-This is available to all of your applications via `nats://[fdaa::3]:4223`, which is where the Log Shipper grabs the logs.
+Fly.io ships logs through a [NATS](https://nats.io+external) stream.
+This is available to all of your apps via `nats://[fdaa::3]:4223`, which is where the Log Shipper grabs the logs.

-The Vector configuration to grab those logs within the Log Shipper is [seen here](https://github.com/superfly/fly-log-shipper/blob/main/vector-configs/vector.toml).
+The Vector configuration to grab those logs within the Log Shipper is in the [vector.toml file](https://github.com/superfly/fly-log-shipper/blob/main/vector-configs/vector.toml+external).

 You can contribute to (or, you know, fork) this repository to add providers (sinks) of your own!

-## Avoiding Duplicate Log Messages In High Availability Apps
+## Avoid duplicate log messages in high availability apps

-If you would like to run more than one Machine for high availability, the [NATS](https://docs.nats.io/) endpoint supports [subscription queues](https://docs.nats.io/nats-concepts/core-nats/queue) to ensure messages are only sent to one subscriber of the named queue.
-The `QUEUE` secret can be set to configure an arbitrary queue name if you want to run multiple log processes for HA and avoid duplicate messages being shipped.
+If you want to run more than one Machine for high availability, the [NATS](https://docs.nats.io/) endpoint supports [subscription queues](https://docs.nats.io/nats-concepts/core-nats/queue) to ensure messages are only sent to one subscriber of the named queue.
+The `QUEUE` secret can be set to configure an arbitrary queue name in your Log Shipper `fly.toml` file if you want to run multiple log processes for HA and avoid duplicate messages being shipped.
+For example:

 ```toml
 [env]